cyclr/docs/pages/connector-authentication/intercom.md

 | **Client ID**        | The Client ID from your Intercom account. |
 | **Client Secret**    | The Client Secret from your Intercom account. |

 You need to add a callback URL to use Intercom in your Cyclr console and accounts.
-The URL is `https://{{your Cyclr service domain}}/connector/callback`.
+The URL is {% raw %}`https://{{your Cyclr service domain}}/connector/callback`{% endraw %}.
 > **Note**: You can find your Cyclr service domain in your Cyclr Console under **Settings** > **General Settings**.

 ### Required Permissions